 Provision for income taxes.
 We have structured our operations to maximize the benefit from various tax incentives and tax holidays extended to us in various jurisdictions to encourage investment or employment.
 For example, we have obtained several tax incentives from the Singapore Economic Development Board, an agency of the Government of Singapore, which provide that qualifying income we earn in Singapore is subject to tax holiday or reduced rates of Singapore income tax.
 Each such tax incentive is separate and distinct from the others, and may be granted, withheld, extended, modified, truncated, complied with or terminated independently without any effect on the other incentives.
 In order to retain these tax benefits in Singapore, we must meet certain operating conditions specific to each incentive relating to, among other things, maintenance of a corporate headquarters function and specified intellectual property, or IP, activities in Singapore.
 The Singapore tax incentives are presently scheduled to expire at various dates generally between 2020 and 2025, subject in certain cases to potential extensions, which we may or may not be able to obtain.
 Absent such tax incentives, the corporate income tax rate in Singapore that would otherwise apply to us would be 17%.
 We also have tax holidays on our qualifying income in Malaysia, which are scheduled to expire between 2018 and 2028.
 The tax incentives that we have negotiated are also subject to our compliance with various operating and other conditions.
-If we cannot, or elect not to, comply with the operating conditions included in any particular tax incentive, we will lose the related tax benefits and we could be as the effect of all these tax strategy, which may not be as beneficial to us as the benefits provided under the present tax concession arrangements.
-For fiscal years 2016, 2015 and 2014, the effect of all these tax incentives was to reduce the overall provision for income taxes by approximately \$169 million, \$207 million and \$99 million, respectively
+If we cannot, or elect not to, comply with the operating conditions included in any particular tax incentive, we will lose the related tax benefits and we could be required to refund previously realized material tax benefits.
+Depending on the incentive at issue, we could also be required to modify our operational structure and tax strategy, which may not be as beneficial to us as the benefits provided under the present tax concession arrangements.
+For fiscal years 2016, 2015 and 2014, the effect of all these tax i